 Upon new investment, the investment teams shall check and confirm the status of the new holding in regard to norms and controversies.
 Fund portfolios are also quarterly checked by the ESG team which highlights any company on the Watchlist or assessed as Non-Compliant.
-This review is based on information provided by Sustainalytics' Global Standard Screening (GSS), information that has been publicly disclosed by issuers, as well as any other relevant information that may have come to the investment management teams' attention at the time of the review.
+This review is based on information provided by external data providers, information that has been publicly disclosed by issuers, as well as any other relevant information that may have come to the investment management teams' attention at the time of the review.

-According to GSS, a company is assessed as Non-Compliant with the UN Global Compact principles when it is deemed to be causing or contributing to severe or systemic and/or systematic violations of international norms.
+A company is assessed as Non-Compliant with the UN Global Compact principles when it is deemed to be causing or contributing to severe or systemic and/or systematic violations of international norms.
 Companies assessed as Non-Compliant include those that are directly associated with issues causing severe, irreversible impacts that affect stakeholders and/or the environment and interfere with the enjoyment of rights and/or impose a clear cost on society.
-Companies displaying inadequate responses to address or remediate the issues at hand, including attempts to conceal their wrongdoing and/or involvement, are also assessed as Non-Compliant.
-In addition, GSS assesses companies that facilitate third parties in human rights violations as Non-Compliant.
+Companies displaying inadequate responses to address or remediate the issues at hand, including attempts to conceal their wrongdoing and/or involvement, might also be assessed as Non-Compliant.

 A company is assessed as Watchlist if it is determined to be at risk of contributing to severe and/or systematic violations of international norms and standards.
-In particular, when a company is deemed to be: